rfjakob/gocryptfs/Documentation/MANPAGE.md

 Use HKDF to derive separate keys for content and name encryption from the master key.

+#### -i duration, -idle duration
+Only for forward mode: automatically unmount the filesystem if it has been idle for the specified duration.
+Durations can be specified like "500s" or "2h45m".
+0 (the default) means stay mounted indefinitely.

 #### -info
 Pretty-print the contents of the config file for human consumption, stripping out sensitive data.